USDA-VS/vSNP3/README.md

 <img src="./docs/img/step2_table.png" alt="Step 2 corresponding SNP matrix" style="height: 350px; width752px;"/>

-**Note:** Sample order in tree corresponds to sample order in table.
-Also, for each sample the nodes and branch lengths are relative to SNPs in table.
+**Note:** The sample order in the tree corresponds to the sample order in the table.
+Additionally, for each sample, the nodes and branch lengths are relative to the SNPs in the table.

 ## Script detail

 vSNP3 is divided into two main steps:

+### Reference types

+Under the Quick Start at #2, adding references was done.
+Reference types are added to help standardize the references used and to provide structure when adding additional information to the analysis.
+Although files that steps 1 and 2 rely on can be called each time the scripts are run, it is easier and more stable if they are provided by using a reference type.
+Each reference type includes at least 4 files:
+- Defining filter Excel file: This file contains defining SNP positions.
+If a sample contains a defining SNP, it is placed into a group as named in the file.
+Because every alignment will have positions that are consistently poor, positions can be added at each group.
+Positions added will not be included in the analysis.
+The first column of this file lists positions that will be filtered from all comparisons.
+- Metadata Excel file: A two-column file that will match sample names in column one and update them to names in column two.
+- FASTA: Reference used to align reads.
+- GenBank: Provides annotation.

 ### Step 1